odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 POSBox
 ------

-In order to setup the blackbox, you will first have to ensure that the POSBoxes you're using have a recent image on them (support for the FDM was added to the POSBox image on the 10th of December 2015).
-See :doc:`../overview/setup` on how to upgrade the POSBox.
+In order to use a Fiscal Data Module, you will need a registered POSBox.
+These POSBoxes are similar to the regular POSBoxes we sell, but they are registered with the Belgian government.
+This is required by law.
+Attempting to use a Fiscal Data Module on a non-registered POSBox will not work.
 You can verify that the Fiscal Data Module is recognized by the POSBox by going to the *Hardware status page* via the POSBox homepage.

 .. image:: media/posbox_fdm_hardware_status.png
     :align: center